 Not worrying about the things we own, whether too much or too little

-While it remains true that the less stuff we own, the less stuff owns us, there does come a point where the opposite is true.
-Once we start stressing over not-quite-empty spaces or trying to meet a particular guideline of how much stuff we should own, the purpose is defeated.
+While it’s true that the less stuff we own, the less stuff owns us, there does come a point where the opposite is true.
 Through minimalism, we free ourselves from the things that no longer serve us and it should stop there.
-It’s easy to get stuck on owning a certain number of things, but whether you’re stressed about a house full of clutter, or stressed about only owning 100 items or less, it’s still stress.
+Stressing out about a house full of clutter or stressing about only owning 100 items or less, is still stress.
 Minimalism means letting go of stress related to possessions in both directions.
 This creates the freedom to focus people, relationships, contribution, and self-care.

 Declutter as much as you think is necessary, then live your life.
 Feel free to adjust as you see fit.

 Understanding what things actually do bring joy and more importantly, why

 After two years of minimalism and decluttering, I know what things bring me joy more than ever before.
 When you carefully assess the things you own and make decisions to keep or discard the items, patterns emerge.
 I’ve come to understand minimalism is a tool that allows me to create things I love that bring me the most joy.
 In fact, 99% of the physical possessions I’ve purchased in the last two years are directly related to filmmaking and producing videos for the Break the Twitch YouTube channel.
 My desire to create increasingly better visual content has led me to realize just how happy it makes me.

 Through the slow and steady process of decluttering, seek patterns that help you understand what truly brings you joy.

 Having a framework to actively manage what matters and what doesn’t